its-aleezA/digital-graphic-equalizer/README.md

 A complete 5-band digital graphic equalizer designed and implemented in MATLAB and Simulink for audio signal processing.
 This project demonstrates Butterworth filter design, constant-Q characteristics, and real-time audio processing with comprehensive visualization and analysis.

+> [!NOTE]
-> **Note**: This project was developed for educational purposes as part of the EE-232 Signals & Systems course at NUST.
+> This project was developed for educational purposes as part of the EE-232 Signals & Systems course at NUST.
 It demonstrates digital filter design, frequency response analysis, and audio processing concepts.

 **Key Features**:
 - ✅ **5-band Butterworth filters** at ISO standard frequencies (63 Hz, 250 Hz, 1 kHz, 4 kHz, 16 kHz)